Skip to Content

 At the time of recurrence, a complete evaluation to determine the extent of the relapse is indicated.
 Biopsy or surgical resection may be necessary for confirmation of relapse because other entities, such as secondary tumor and treatment-related brain necrosis, may be clinically indistinguishable from tumor recurrence.
-The need for surgical intervention must be individualized on the basis of the initial tumor type, the length of time between initial treatment and the reappearance of the mass lesion, and the clinical picture.
+The need for surgical intervention must be individualized on the basis of the following:

 Check for U.S. clinical trials from NCI's list of cancer clinical trials that are now accepting patients with recurrent childhood astrocytoma or other tumor of glial origin.
 The list of clinical trials can be further narrowed by location, drug, intervention, and other criteria.